Ben Heller

-Benjamin Heller (born August 5, 1991) is an American professional baseball pitcher in the Tampa Bay Rays organization.
-He has previously played in Major League Baseball (MLB) for the New York Yankees from 2016 to 2017, and 2019 to 2020.
+Benjamin Heller (born August 5, 1991) is an American professional baseball pitcher in the Chicago Cubs organization.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Atlanta Braves, and Pittsburgh Pirates.

 Career

+Amateur

 Heller attended Whitewater High School in Whitewater, Wisconsin, where he holds the school record for saves, pitched two no-hitters, and had a 1.14 ERA his senior year.
-Heller played college baseball at Olivet Nazarene University, and summer collegiate baseball with the Wisconsin Rapids Rafters.
+Heller attended Olivet Nazarene University, where he played college baseball for the Olivet Nazarene Tigers.
+He played collegiate summer baseball with the Wisconsin Rapids Rafters.
+In 2012, he set a Rafters team record with 63 strikeouts.
+As a senior for Olivet Nazarene in 2013, Heller had an 8–4 win–loss record and a 3.42 earned run average (ERA).

 Cleveland Indians

 The Cleveland Indians selected Heller in the 22nd round of the 2013 Major League Baseball draft.
-Heller played in Cleveland's farm system from 2013 to 2016, rising to the Triple-A level.
+He signed with Cleveland, receiving a $2,500 signing bonus.
+Heller made his professional debut with the Mahoning Valley Scrappers in 2013.
+He split the 2014 season between the Lake County Captains and Carolina Mudcats, combining for a 2.38 ERA with 81 strikeouts in 53 innings pitched.
+Heller began the 2015 season with the Lynchburg Hillcats and was promoted to the Akron RubberDucks during the season.
+Heller opened the 2016 season with Akron and was promoted to the Columbus Clippers.